katiefraser/computational-SCM/README.md

 # computational-SCM
-A computational approach to the Stereotype Content Model.
+A computational approach to the Stereotype Content Model, as described in our paper Computational Modelling of Stereotype Content in Text.

-(TO DO: more info here about SCM and POLAR).
+The [Stereotype Content Model (SCM)](https://www.sciencedirect.com/science/article/pii/S1364661306003299) provides a theoretical basis for understanding human social cognition.
+It proposes that the two primary, universal dimensions underlying human stereotypes are warmth (friendliness, trustworthiness) and competence (ability, intelligence, skill).
+As a step towards automatically identifying and understanding stereotypes in text, we provide a computational model to estimate warmth and competence from free-text sentences.

-The model makes use of sentence-transformers https://www.sbert.net/ and is based on the POLAR framework proposed by Mathew et al. https://arxiv.org/pdf/2001.09876.pdf .
+The model makes use of [sentence-transformers](https://www.sbert.net/) and is based on the POLAR framework proposed by [Mathew et al.](https://arxiv.org/pdf/2001.09876.pdf).
 We have only tested the code using python3.9.5 and on a CPU.

 # Training